redcap-tools/nef-c-sharp/README.md

 ```

 ### `GetCSVFromTable`
-Will return a csv string to import, given a data table if given any field string (like "studyid,redcap_event_name,field1,field2") will only put those fields in the csv string
+Will return a csv string to import, given a data table if given any field string (like `"studyid,redcap_event_name,field1,field2"`) will only put those fields in the csv string.
 ```cs
 public string GetCSVFromTable(DataTable dtData, string strFields)
 ```

 ### `RCImportCSVFlat`
 Will import a csv string into REDCap.
-Remember that ONLY data exported in 'raw' mode can be imported (I think 'label' will not work)
+Remember that ONLY data exported in 'raw' mode can be imported (I think 'label' will not work).
 ```cs
 public string RCImportCSVFlat(string strPostToken, string strCSVContents, bool boolOverwrite)
 ```